ObolNetwork/obol-docs/docs/advanced/deployment-best-practices.md

 Deposit processes can be done via an automated script.
 This can be used for DV clusters until they reach the desired number of validators.

-It is important to allow time for the validators to be activated (usually <24 hours).
+It is important to allow time for the validators to be activated (usually &lt; 24 hours).

 Consider using batching smart contracts to reduce the gas cost of a script, but take caution in their integration not to make an invalid deposit.